National Rally: Turmoil and split of the MNR (1997–2002)

-In the 1997 legislative elections the FN polled its best-ever result with 15.3% support in metropolitan France, confirming its position as the third most important political force in France.
-It also showed that the party had become established enough to compete without its leader, who decided not to run to focus on the 2002 presidential election.
-Although it won only one seat in the National Assembly (Toulon), thanks to a good communication director, it advanced to the second round in 132 constituencies.
-The FN was arguably more influential now than it had been in 1986 with its 35 seats.
-While Bruno Mégret and Bruno Gollnisch, in an unusual display of dissent, favoured tactical cooperation with a weakened centre-right following the left's victory, Le Pen rejected any such compromise.
+In the 1997 legislative elections, the FN polled its best-ever result with 15.3% support in metropolitan France.
+The result showed that the party had become established enough to compete without its leader, who had decided not to run, in order to focus on the 2002 presidential election.
+Although it won only one seat in the National Assembly, in Toulon, it advanced to the second round in 132 constituencies.
+The FN was arguably more influential at that time than it had been in 1986 with its 35 seats.
+While Bruno Mégret and Bruno Gollnisch, favoured tactical cooperation with a weakened centre-right following the left's victory, Le Pen rejected any such "compromise."
 In the tenth FN national congress in 1997, Mégret stepped up his position in the party as its rising star and a potential leader following Le Pen.
 Le Pen however refused to designate Mégret as his successor-elect, and instead made his wife Jany the leader of the FN list for the upcoming European election.

 Mégret and his faction left the FN in January 1999 and founded the National Republican Movement (MNR), effectively splitting the FN in half at most levels.
 Many of those who joined the new MNR had joined the FN in the mid-1980s, in part from the Nouvelle Droite, with a vision of building bridges to the parliamentary right.
-Many had also been particularly influential in intellectualising the FN's policies on immigration, identity and "national preference", and, following the split, Le Pen denounced them as "extremist" and "racist".
-Support for the parties was almost equal in the 1999 European election, as the FN polled its lowest national score since 1984 with just 5.7%, and the MNR won 3.3%.
-The effects of the split, and competition from more moderate nationalists, had left their combined support lower than the FN result in 1984.
+Many had also been particularly influential in intellectualising the FN's policies on immigration, identity, and "national preference".
+Following the split, Le Pen denounced them as "extremist" and "racist".
+Support for the two parties was almost equal in the 1999 European election, as the FN polled its lowest national score since 1984 with just 5.7%, and the MNR won 3.3%.
+The effects of the split, and competition from more moderate nationalists, resulted in their combined support being lower than the FN result of 1984.